 Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.
 Whoever does not love does not know God, because God is love.
 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 This is love: not that we loved God, but that he loved us and sent…

 This morning I was a bit on the edge, but Glory be to God I overcame.
 God is good at all times, at all times God is good.
-All times

 My daughter is doing such a wonderful job.
 Her doctor’s and nurses are so amazed at her process.
 I said unto them nobody but God!
 I said thank God, and the nurse said yes God.
 She knows just like I know it’s all God.
 I also thanked them for all their help.